Jawaharlal Nehru

-Jawaharlal Nehru (Note: /ˈneɪru/ NAY-roo or /ˈnɛru/ NERR-oo, /hi/) (14 November 1889 – 27 May 1964) was an Indian anti-colonial nationalist, secular humanist, social democrat, and statesman who was a central figure in India during the middle of the 20th century.
+Jawaharlal Nehru (Note: /dʒəˈwɑːhɚlɑːl ˈneɪru/ jə-WAH-her-lahl-_-NAY-roo or /ˈnɛru/ NERR-oo, जवाहरलाल नेहरू; /hi/) (14 November 1889 – 27 May 1964) was an Indian lawyer, anti-colonial nationalist, secular humanist, social democrat, and statesman who was a central figure in India during the middle of the 20th century.
 Nehru was a principal leader of the Indian nationalist movement in the 1930s and 1940s.
-Upon India's independence in 1947, he served as the country's first prime minister for 16 years.
+Upon India's independence in 1947, he served as the country's first prime minister, holding office for 16 years 286 days.
 Nehru promoted parliamentary democracy, secularism, and science and technology during the 1950s, powerfully influencing India's arc as a modern nation.
 In international affairs, he steered India clear of the two blocs of the Cold War.
 A well-regarded author, he wrote books such as Letters from a Father to His Daughter (1929), An Autobiography (1936) and The Discovery of India (1946), that have been read around the world.

 The son of Motilal Nehru, a prominent lawyer and Indian nationalist, Jawaharlal Nehru was educated in England—at Harrow School and Trinity College, Cambridge, and trained in the law at the Inner Temple.
 He became a barrister, returned to India, enrolled at the Allahabad High Court and gradually became interested in national politics, which eventually became a full-time occupation.
 He joined the Indian National Congress, rose to become the leader of a progressive faction during the 1920s, and eventually of the Congress, receiving the support of Mahatma Gandhi, who was to designate Nehru as his political heir.
 As Congress president in 1929, Nehru called for complete independence from the British Raj.